 Wake County Inspections & Permits provides building inspections and permitting services for all unincorporated areas of Wake County and, through contractual agreements, provides inspections services to the towns of Knightdale, Rolesville, Wendell and Zebulon.

 Wake County Inspections & Permits provides residents, businesses and visitors 24-hour online access to permitting services and information through our Wake County Permit Portal.
 To access all the online services Wake County Inspections & Permits provides, you will need to register an account with the Wake County Permit Portal.
-For instructions on how to set up an account and use the Permit Portal, see the permit portal guide page.
-The permit records search below is for records prior to 7/2018.
+Use the buttons above to access the Permit Portal, instructions, and search functions.

 Frequently Asked Questions About Inspections

 When is a permit not required?

 - Nonstructural work where the cost is less than $15,000 in any single-family residence unless the work involves new or altered plumbing systems, mechanical systems or electrical systems.

 - Farm buildings outside the jurisdiction of any municipality.